Heritage & Listed Building Consultant, Barnet

 - Painting of historically unpainted brickwork and rendering

-Names abbreviated for client privacy.
-Full references available on request.
+Names abbreviated for client privacy · Full references on request

 Barnet heritage planning FAQs